Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Preliminary constructions and lemmas

+A model structure on a category is a choice of three distinguished classes of morphisms called weak equivalences, cofibrations and fibrations, which satisfy certain axioms that are shaped in a way to allow us `to do homotopy theory' similar to the classical homotopy theory of spaces.
+Categories with model structures have wide variety of examples and applications, from various different areas of mathematics.
+Original definition of a model category is due to Quillen \cite{quillen}.

-In this paper, by a model category we understand a bi-complete category that has a closed model structure in the sense of Quillen, see \cite{quillen}.
-A model category is a category with three distinguished class of morphisms: weak equivalences, fibrations and cofibrations.
-These classes are subject to a certain set of axioms, see \cite{quillen,dwyer}.
-Morphisms that are simultaneously fibrations (resp. cofibrations) and weak equivalences are called acyclic fibration (resp. acyclic cofibration).
-An object $A$ in a model category is called fibrant if the unique morphism from $A$ to the terminal object is a fibration.
-Dually, if the unique morphism from the initial object to $A$ is a cofibration, then $A$ is called cofibrant.
+In this paper, we conventionally assume that a model category is a bicomplete category with a model structure.
+Note that the original definitions of Quillen only requires having finite limits and finite colimits.
+Morphisms that are simultaneously fibrations (resp. cofibrations) and weak equivalences are called acyclic fibrations (resp. acyclic cofibrations).
+An object $X$ is fibrant if the unique morphism from $X$ to the terminal object is a fibration.
+Dually, $X$ is cofibrant if the unique morphism from the initial object to $X$ is a cofibration.
+We refer to \cite{dwyer}, \cite{hovey} and \cite{hirschhorn} for various properties, examples and applications of model categories.
+More specifically, for details on cofibrant generation we refer to \cite[Ch.
+15]{mayponto} and \cite[Ch.
+11]{hirschhorn}, and for accessible model categories we refer to \cite[Sec.
+3.1 and Def.
+3.1.3, 3.1.6]{riehlinduced}.